-The Playford Trust in partnership with the three South Australian Universities offer a total of 12 scholarships of $5,000 each annually to South Australians intending to study at Honours level in the priority areas of the Trust.
+The Playford Trust, in partnership with the three South Australian public universities, offers a total of 12 scholarships of $7000 each annually to South Australians intending to study at Honours level in the priority areas of the Trust.

-Students must be undertaking an Honours degree with The University of Adelaide, Flinders University or University of South Australia in the following priority areas for the Trust:
+Students must be undertaking an Honours degree with the University of Adelaide, Flinders University or the University of South Australia in the following priority areas for the Trust:

-- Students are Australian citizens or a holder of a permanent resident visa, and are South Australian residents who are likely to spend a significant part of their career in South Australia or are likely to provide a benefit to the State resulting from their studies.
+- intending to spend a significant part of their career in South Australia, or be likely to provide a benefit to the State

-- Students are high achievers with an excellent undergraduate academic record.
+- a high achiever, with an excellent undergraduate academic record

-- Students are of good character with preference given to students who display leadership potential.
+- of good character.
+Preference will be given to students who display leadership potential.

-The Trust would consider a case where the university feels that a particular student has had to overcome a significant disadvantage that may have affected, to some degree, their academic record.
-In such instances, the university should indicate the nature of the disadvantage and make a case for its confidence in the ultimate success of the student in making an impact in his or her chosen field.
+The Trust will also consider a student who has had to overcome a significant disadvantage that may have affected, to some degree, their academic record.
+In such instances, the student should address their disadvantage in their application.
+The student’s supervisor or academic referee, in their supporting comments, should comment on the nature of the disadvantage and on their confidence in the ultimate success of the student in making an impact in their chosen field.